mutualmobile/lavaca/assets/wiki/Views-and-the-View-Manager.md

 By default, `lavaca/mvc` is setup to use dust.js templates.
 For more information about templates, see [Using Templates to Generate HTML](Using-Templates-to-Generate-HTML).

 ## Page Views
-Page Views extend from `lavaca/mvc/View` and are a special view type designed to interface with the View Manager to control page transitions .
+Page Views are views that interface with the View Manager to control page transitions.
+Any View can be used as a Page View.
 Generally, there will be one page view type for every different kind of screen that your user will encounter.
 In your application, you might have a page view for the home screen, a page view for a sign-in screen, a page view for a profile screen, and so on.
 It's not just pages though: even dialogs in your application can be thought of as page views.

 ## Entering and Exiting
 Every page view is responsible for managing the visual transitions involved when it enters the screen or exits the screen.
 When the view manager adds a page view, it will call that view's `enter()` method.
 When the view manager wants to remove a page view, it will call that view's `exit()` method.